Oberammergau Passion Play 2020

 - 1980: For the first time, women were accorded active and passive voting rights in the election of the Passion Play Committee, however the only women permitted to take part had to be unmarried citizens of Oberammergau under the age of 35.

-- 1990: The question of whether married, older women might participate was decided in the affirmative by the district court.
+- 1990: The question of whether married and older women might participate was decided in the affirmative by the district court.

 - 2000: Directed by Christian Stückl, the greatest script reform comes about since 1860, in an attempt to eliminate the anti-Judaism in the play.
 In an amazing community achievement, almost 2,000 new costumes and 28 new sets are created.